AnxiousCodeGeek/AnxiousCodeGeek/README.md

-I am a passionate data enthusiast currently contributing to the innovative projects at the NCAI Smart City Lab located in NED University.
-My journey involves diving deep into the realms of Machine Learning, Natural Language Processing, and Audio Classification.
-With a relentless curiosity and dedication to mastering these domains, I am constantly learning and exploring new techniques and methodologies.
-I thrive on challenges and am always open to new opportunities for growth and collaboration.
+I am a passionate data enthusiast and engineer currently contributing to cutting-edge projects at the NCAI Smart City Lab at NED University as Research Assistant.
+My expertise spans across Machine Learning, Natural Language Processing, Audio Classification, and Autonomous Systems, with a focus on self-driving vehicles, object detection, and advanced analytics.
+I'm actively exploring generative AI, real-time data processing, and vision-based technologies to solve real-world challenges.
+I thrive on learning, overcoming complex obstacles, and collaborating on innovative solutions that push technological boundaries.
+Always eager for new opportunities to grow, innovate, and contribute to impactful projects.

 ## Connect with me
 <div id="badges" align="center">